 Soaring Demand

 Rapid urbanization has sent global demand for concrete soaring.
-In Saudi Arabia alone, more than a trillion dollars in new construction is in development, and the kingdom already imports more than 30 million tons of sand per year, which raises concerns about supply chain vulnerabilities.
+In Saudi Arabia alone, more than a trillion dollars in new construction is in development due in part to the Kingdom’s ambitious NEOM project.
+Saudi Arabia already imports more than 30 million tons of sand per year, and demand is outstripping supply.

 Marine Sand Shipping